 But I can’t help but wonder if Osler’s perspective on 21st century medicine might be irrelevant.
 Osler was dependent upon his hands, eyes and ears because he had little else.
 He lived and prospered within his diagnostic means.

 But understand that the heroes we quote were the disruptors of their time.
 Flexner, Osler, Debakey and others worked to overturn the status quo.
-They spent little time convincing their peers to move medical thinking back 100 years.
 I suspect that if William Osler were here he’d push the limits of wireless health, imaging, genomics and self-quantification.
 He would apply our digital tools as a means of engaging and advancing the interest of the patient.
 His methods of connection would be unrecognizable to past generations but no less important.